 Mr. Yan Tang, our co-founder, chairman and chief executive officer, has considerable influence over important corporate matters.
-As of the date of this prospectus, Mr. Tang beneficially owns a total of 76.6% of the aggregate voting power of our company, including (i) 56.5% of the aggregate voting power of our company through Gallant Future Holdings Limited, a company 100% beneficially owned by Mr. Tang through a family trust, and (ii) 20.1% of the aggregate voting power of our companies 100% beneficially owned by the other three co-founders, including Mr. Yong Li, Mr. Xiaoliang Lei and Mr. Zhiwei Li, with respect to which the three co-founders have respectively granted Mr. Tang an irrevocable proxy to vote all those shares.
+As of the date of this prospectus, Mr. Tang beneficially owns a total of 76.6% of the aggregate voting power of our company, including (i) 56.5% of the aggregate voting power of our company through Gallant Future Holdings Limited, a company 100% beneficially owned by Mr. Tang through a family trust, and (ii) 20.1% of the aggregate voting power of our company underlying the total ordinary shares held by the BVI companies 100% beneficially owned by the other three cofounders, including Mr. Yong Li, Mr. Xiaoliang Lei and Mr. Zhiwei Li, with respect to which the three co-founders have respectively granted Mr. Tang an irrevocable proxy to vote all those shares.
 The aforementioned shareholder proxies will terminate immediately upon the completion of this offering.